Research-IT-Swiss-TPH/stphtoolbox/README.md

 # stphtoolbox

-The Swiss TPH Toolbox (`stphtoolbox`) is an R package designed to facilitate reproducible research by providing custom document templates and graphic representations.
+The Swiss TPH Toolbox (`stphtoolbox`) is an R package designed to facilitate [reproducible research](https://the-turing-way.netlify.app/reproducible-research/reproducible-research) by providing custom document templates and graphic representations.

 ## Features

-* **Document templates**: streamline your research workflows with custom Swiss TPH templates (Word, Powerpoint).
+* :page_facing_up: **Document templates**: streamline your research workflows with custom Swiss TPH templates (Word, Powerpoint).
-* **Graphic representation**: leverage the capabilities of `ggplot2` and create visually appealing graphics in accordance with the Swiss TPH branding guidelines.
+* :bar_chart: **Graphic representation**: leverage the capabilities of `ggplot2` and create visually appealing graphics in accordance with the Swiss TPH branding guidelines.

 ## About